 After spending the night in Riverton, WY, we made the five-hour trip to the Yellowstone Park/West Gate KOA.
 Just over the Idaho border, we arrived at the campground around 11 in the morning.
-The convenient entry point made it easy to find right off US hwy 20 with a big sign that said “Welcome to West Yellowstone’s Finest Campground.”
+The convenient entry point made it easy to find right off US Highway 20 with a big sign that said, “Welcome to West Yellowstone’s Finest Campground.”

 Everything was spaced out so you never felt packed into a spot — perhaps one of the reasons everyone went camping over the summer.

 KOA’s office and the general store were in the same location.
 The store sold everything from RV hardware, hoses, and accessories to groceries, beer, and firewood.

 If you couldn’t find what you needed on the property, there was a grocery store and hardware store a few minutes away in the downtown district.
 There’s also a new Mountainside Journey KOA if there’s a part you can’t find at the general store.

-In the mornings there was a coffee truck open on the property where you could get things like a coffee, latte, and danish.
+In the mornings, there was a coffee truck open on the property where you could get things like a coffee, latte, and Danish.
 At night, it transformed into an ice cream truck.
-It was a nice touch if you didn’t feel like brewing coffee early in the morning.
+It was a nice touch if you didn’t like brewing coffee early in the morning.

 The truck was super popular on cold mornings, so we tended to try to get there right when it opened.

-There was an indoor pool on the property as well as a mini-golf course, playground, basketball court, and dog park.
+There was an indoor pool on the property and a mini-golf course, playground, basketball court, and dog park.

 Our Campsite at KOA West Yellowstone